We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Exploring Old Town San Diego’s historic buildings and park.

-Kids eat free restaurant promotions, though as these change, you should check before you go.
+Kids eat free restaurant promotions, though, so be sure to check before you go.
 And don’t forget about Kids Free San Diego in October, where kids enter various attractions for free.

 What can a family in San Diego do at night?